-Most women who received radiation therapy to the chest during childhood, adolescence, or young adulthood will NOT develop breast cancer.
-However, if you received radiation to the chest, it's important to understand that the risk IS higher for you than it is for women your age who never received radiation.
+Most women who received radiation therapy to the chest during childhood, adolescence, or young adulthood will not develop breast cancer.
+However, if you received radiation to the chest, it is important to understand that the risk is higher for you than it is for women your age who never received radiation.
 So, the best way for you to protect your health is by taking steps to closely monitor your breasts.
 That way, if a cancer develops, it will be detected in its earliest stages, when treatment is most effective.
 It is also important to tell your healthcare provider about your cancer treatment history, including the dose of chest radiation that you received.
-You should arrange for your healthcare provider to obtain a written summary of your cancer treatment (see related Health Link: "Introduction to Long-Term Follow-Up").
+You should ask your treating oncologist or cancer center for a written summary of your cancer treatment (see related Health Link: Introduction to Long-Term Follow-Up).